A universal bound on the blow-up rate for the focusing mass-critical nonlinear Schr\"odinger equation: Introduction

-Second, we obtain an optimal improvement of \eqref{eq:Bourgain} for radial solutions, thereby establishing the sharp log-log bound on the blow-up rate.
-In full strength, we prove the following.
+Second, for radial solutions, we obtain the optimal quantitative improvement of Theorem~\ref{thm:no self similar}.
+As a main result of the paper, we establish the sharp log--log bound on the blow-up rate.

-\begin{thm}[Log--log blow-up bound for radial solutions] Let $d\ge2$.
-Let $u(t)\in L^2$ be a radial solution to \eqref{eq:NLS} that blows up at time $T<\infty$.
-Then, the following hold: \begin{enumerate} \item There exists an asymptotic profile $z^*\in L^2(\R^d)$ such that for every $\rho>0$,
+\begin{thm}[Log--log blow-up bound] Let $d\ge2$.
+Let $u(t)$ be a radial solution to \eqref{eq:NLS} in $L^2(\R^d)$ that blows up at time $T>0$.
+Then the following hold: \begin{enumerate} \item There exists an asymptotic profile $z^*\in L^2(\R^d)$ such that for every $r>0$,